microsoft/ignite25-LAB534-build-real-time-analytics-with-cosmos-db-in-microsoft-fabric/lab/instructions/exercise-4.md

 # Exercise 4: Implement Reverse ETL and Build Personalization Model

-In this exercise, you will create a Dataflow Gen2 to extract and transform data from the Eventhouse, update the user profiles in Cosmos DB, and then use that data to build a personalization model in a notebook.
+In this exercise, you will work with Fabric Notebooks to extract and transform data from the Eventhouse, update the user profiles in Cosmos DB, and then use that data to build a personalization model.

 by the end of this exercise, you'll be able to:

-- Create a Dataflow Gen2 to extract and transform data
+- Use Fabric Notebooks and Spark to extract and transform data
+- Use the Parquet format for staging data in a Lakehouse
-- Perform Reverse ETL to update user profiles in Cosmos DB
+- Perform Reverse ETL with Python
+- Build a recommendation recommendation model using min-max normalization as part of the preprocessing pipeline.

 ## Create Data Warehouse Views